 - Coordinate measuring machine (CMM) probes and reference artefacts

-Torque is technically a mechanical rather than purely dimensional quantity, but it is conventionally grouped with dimensional calibration because torque tools are used to control assembly geometry and clamping — and because the same precision-engineering customers typically need both in one visit.
+Torque is technically a mechanical rather than purely dimensional quantity, but it is conventionally grouped with dimensional calibration because torque tools control assembly geometry and clamping.

 Why dimensional calibration matters